Master Theodoric: Work

 Theodoric's magnum opus is a collection of panel paintings and wall paintings that were done on the commission of Charles IV for the Chapel of the Holy Cross at Karlštejn.
-All together, there are 129 works, all of saints, prophets, or angels.
-The National Gallery in Prague said that they "only few equals in the world: we believe that it is no exaggeration to say that they bear comparison with such artistic monuments and phenomena as the Arena in Padua, the churches at Assisi or Sta.
+Altogether, there are 129 works, all of saints, prophets, or angels.
+The National Gallery in Prague stated that they have "only few equals in the world: we believe that it is no exaggeration to say that they bear comparison with such artistic monuments and phenomena as the Arena in Padua, the churches at Assisi or Sta.
 Croce in Florence and the palace of the popes in Avignon."

 Known for his bold and vigorous style, he is seen as a central figure in the development of Bohemian art.
-As many other Gothic painters, he used very bright and attention-grabbing colors and bold lines.
-He painted powerful figures in small frames, filling the viewer with the notion of monumentality.
+Like many other Gothic painters, he used very bright, attention-grabbing colours and bold lines.
+He painted powerful figures in small frames, conveying a sense of monumentality to the viewer.
 Famous for his use of light and reflection, he created the illusion of endless space in his work by allowing light to travel beyond the frame.
 Art historians have disagreed on several aspects of Theodoric's career.
-One historian noted that Theodoric was a "unique phenomenon" whose works could not be explained by stylistic evolution, as there were no precedents for his art work, making one believe that he may have been self-taught.
-Another scholar holds an opposite opinion—that he was influenced both by Italian and French contemporary art.
+One historian noted that Theodoric was a "unique phenomenon" whose works could not be explained by stylistic evolution, as there were no precedents for his artwork, suggesting that he may have been self-taught.
+Another scholar holds an opposite opinion—that he was influenced by both Italian and French contemporary art.

 Theodoric followed on from the work of his predecessor in the service of Charles IV, the Master of the Luxembourg Genealogy, who painted the decoration of the imperial castle-palace at Karlštejn and the 'relic scenes' in the Chapel of the Virgin Mary between 1356 and 1357.
-This master was familiar with Franco-Flemish art of the 1350th and brought major innovations to mural painting in Bohemia.
+This master was familiar with Franco-Flemish art of the 1350s and brought major innovations to mural painting in Bohemia.
 Several panel paintings ascribed to Theodoric's workshop repeat the typology of faces and patterns of movement in figures of the Genealogy.
 According to Homolka, two heavily damaged panel paintings of SS Peter and Paul from the Chapel of the Holy Cross could have directly originated in the workshop of the Master of the Luxembourg Genealogy, since the technology of their foundation layers is more typical of mural painting and thus differs significantly from the other paintings.